-Program evaluation is carefully collecting information about a program or some aspect of a program in order to make necessary decisions about the program.
-The complexity of an evaluation plan is unique to each sub-program and will be evaluated based on the sub-program goals.
-As well, the program as a whole will undergo regular evaluation.
+Each sub-program and will be evaluated based on the goals, and the entire Program will undergo periodic evaluation.
 The evaluation process will assess project planning, project implementation and project outcomes.
-Data collection will occur annually in accordance with the expected outcomes.
-For example, number of manuscripts will be tabulated, and numbers of theses will be tabulated for the program.
 Reactions of peer review panels to grant applications is the primary means for evaluation of research initiatives.
-The department records each submission and our accounting system track awards.
-Reviews of total intramural and extramural funding occurs on a quarterly basis.
+The department records each submission and our accounting system tracks awards.
+Reviews of total intramural and extramural funding occurs on a semi-annual basis.
+Data collection will occur as appropriate in accordance with the expected outcomes.
+Numbers of manuscripts and theses will be tabulated for the Program.